 Edmund Gonville founded Gonville & Caius College in 1348. but it was then refounded in 1557 by John Caius.

 Gonville & Caius College is one of Cambridge’s most prominent colleges.
 It has 110 fellows, 550 undergrads, 280 Ph.D. students, and 70 other postgrads.

 Unlike most Cambridge colleges, Gonville & Caius College doesn’t accept part-time students.

 Homerton College was founded on Homerton Street, London, in 1768 by a group of Protestant dissenters.

-Hughes Hall was originally founded for postgraduates only.
-It now accepts mature undergraduates — which essentially means any undergrad over 21 years old.
+Hughes Hall was initially founded for postgraduates only.
+It now accepts mature undergraduates — any undergrad over 21 years old.